Tongass Management Plan Amendement Moves too Slowly

 In partnership with The Nature Conservancy (TNC), and with input from dozens of scientists, local residents, and resource managers, we have studied, analyzed, mapped, and described the coastal forests and mountains of Southeast Alaska to identify the most significant areas of highest ecological value in the region.

-You can read our conservation assessment online, download our watershed matrix, view our Conservation Area Design Map (2.5MB, PDF format) and a gallery of Tongass resource maps, or download the executive summary (2MB, PDF format, 6 pages).
+You can read our conservation assessment online, download our watershed matrix, view our Conservation Area Design Map (2.5MB, PDF format) and a gallery of Tongass resource maps, or download the Introduction.

 With this science, Audubon Alaska and TNC have devised a place-based approach to protect and/or restore the most significant places within the Tongass.
 If we are to ensure the integrity of the Tongass ecosystem—including the abundant fish and wildlife populations that people use and care about—we must protect places like the Cleveland Peninsula, Honker Divide, Port Houghton, and the west side of Tenakee Inlet on Chichagof Island, to name a few.